99percentpeople/ChatGPT-rs/README.md

 ChatGPT-rs provides the following features:

 - :computer: **User-friendly GUI:** ChatGPT-rs has an intuitive graphical user interface that makes it easy to use.
-- :floppy_disk: **Lightweight:** Despite its graphical interface, ChatGPT-rs is a lightweight application with a small file size (6MB on Windows).
+- :floppy_disk: **Lightweight:** ChatGPT-rs is a small application with a download size of approximately 6MB on Windows.
 - :thumbsup: **Easy to use:** ChatGPT-rs can be used as soon as it is downloaded without the need for any additional deployment steps.
-- :wrench: **Flexible API customization:** ChatGPT-rs allows you to customize your API key and proxy settings to fit your specific needs.
+- :wrench: **Model parameter tuning:** ChatGPT-rs allows you to fine-tune the GPT model by adjusting the model parameters, allowing for more customized responses.
 - :page_facing_up: **Conversation history:** ChatGPT-rs allows you to save and access conversation history, so you can review past conversations.
 - :iphone: **Compatibility:** ChatGPT-rs is designed to work on multiple platforms, including Windows, Mac, and Linux.